 ‘Man is the true monster.’

-Frankenstein is a 2015 American horror feature film adaptation of Mary Shelley’s novel written and directed by Bernard Rose (Paperhouse; Candyman).
+Frankenstein is a 2015 American horror film adaptation of Mary Shelley’s novel written and directed by Bernard Rose (Paperhouse; Candyman).

 The film stars Xavier Samuel (Twilight Saga: Eclipse), Carrie-Anne Moss (The Matrix trilogy), Danny Huston (American Horror Story: Coven, Big Eyes) and Tony Todd (Candyman).